fadur/fadur.github.io/_posts/2016-09-25-development-environment-with-docker.markdown

 To create that data volume, you would write

- 	docker create -v /var/lib/postgresql/data --name pg_data busybox /bin/true
+    docker create -v /var/lib/postgresql/data --name pgdata busybox /bin/true

-This specifies the mount destination for the volume, and we've named it pg_data for reference later on.
-You can find more details about the volume by typing `docker inspect pg_data`.
+This specifies the mount destination for the volume, and we've named it pgdata for reference later on.
+You can find more details about the volume by typing `docker inspect pgdata`.

-So now when we launch a postgres container we tell docker to mount the volume from our pg_data container.
+So now when we launch a postgres container we tell docker to mount the volume from our pgdata container.
 We also have to tell postgres where we want out data.
 To launch such a container we would write.

-	docker run -d --volumes-from pg_data \
+	docker run -d --volumes-from pgdata \
 	 -e PGDATA=/var/lib/potgresql/data \
 	 -e POSTGRES_USER=my_user
 	 --name postgres postgres